timvandermeij/mobile-radio-tomography/README.md

 Prerequisites
 =============

-In order to use the toolchain you need to have the following software installed on your system.
-The toolchain has been developed for Linux, but can be made to work on Windows or any other operating system since all prerequisites are also available for those systems, perhaps with slightly different installation procedures.
+In order to use the framework you need to have the following software installed on your system.
+The framework has been developed for Linux, but can be made to work on Windows or any other operating system since all prerequisites are also available for those systems, perhaps with slightly different installation procedures.